William Montague Ferry: Bi-vocational Presbyterian minister

-Ferry made an impression on explorer, Robert Stuart.
-Stuart worked with the American Fur Company's Northern Department based on Mackinac Island Michigan.
-Stuart saw the enterprising young Ferry as a perfect prospect for someone to run his affairs in the budding lumber industry in Michigan.
+Ferry made an impression on the explorer Robert Stuart, who worked with the American Fur Company's Northern Department based on Mackinac Island.
+Stuart saw the enterprising young Ferry as a perfect prospect for someone to run his affairs in Michigan's budding lumber industry.
 Ferry surveyed places to develop a lumber foothold.
 Ferry proposed to Stuart that the Grand River Valley held great possibility.
-By June 1834, Stuart placed funds in the hands of Ferry to settle on the Grand River to set up a land and lumber enterprise sharing the profits.
+By June 1834, Stuart placed funds in the hands of Ferry to settle on the Grand River to set up a land and lumber enterprise while sharing the profits.

 On October 31, 1834, Ferry and his family arrived on the banks of the Grand River.
 The ship Supply was chartered to bring them to Grand Haven from Mackinac Island.
 Within a year, they were living in a log cabin near the Grand River in a new settlement named Grand Haven.

-Within days of arriving, Ferry, an ordained minister in the Presbyterian church, started a new church.
-He preached his first sermon on November 2, 1834, at the log cabin house and fur trading post of Rix Robinson.
+Ferry, an ordained minister in the Presbyterian church, started a new church within days of arriving.
+He preached his first sermon on November 2, 1834, at the log cabin house and fur trading post of Rix Robinson, who became his friend and business partner.
 Ferry began this house church with 21 people, including his family.
 On March 11, 1835, Ferry moved the religious services to his partly completed log cabin on the southwest corner of Washington and Water.
 Near his house, for a cost of $650, Ferry owned and built the first framed building in Grand Haven in 1836 that served as a school and a church.
+Together with Robinson and Stuart, he founded the Grand Haven Company, which was engaged in the lumbering business.
+Soon, factories were built on the area and produced products ranging from farm machinery to pianos.

-Ferry communicated with other key bi-vocational ministers in West Michigan like Rev. A. C VanRaalte, founder of Holland, Michigan.
-VanRallte led a group of Dutch Christians looking for religious liberty in America.
-In 1847, Ferry and VanRaalte met.
-Ferry encourage VanRaalte to settle in the Holland area.
+Ferry communicated with other key bi-vocational ministers in West Michigan like Rev. A. C van Raalte, founder of Holland, Michigan.
+Van Raalte led a group of Dutch Christians looking for religious liberty in America.
+In 1847, Ferry and van Raalte met.
+Ferry encourage van Raalte to settle in the Holland area.

 Ferry lived in Grand Haven involved with the Presbyterian church from 1834 until his death.
 In 1869, Ferry Hall School in Lake Forest, Illinois, was established as a result of a bequest made in Ferry's will.